 Running a website requires you to both register a domain name and pay for hosting services.
 Buying a domain name only gives you the right to use that particular name for a specific period, but you can pay for longer periods.
 It is also possible to move a domain name to a different company and to change hosting providers.
 Many companies will offer both services to you.
-The average price for a domain is $14.99 / year and for hosting you could expect to pay $7.99 / month.
-This blog will outline how you should go about selecting a domain name and a hosting provider.
+The average price for a domain is $14.99 / year and for hosting you pay $7.99 / month.
+Blog will outline how you should go about selecting a domain name and a hosting provider.

 Types of Web Hosting